“What do I get with the affiliate kit and what is the cost?”

-Yes, this is vital to the operations.
-The affiliate kit details all you need to consider and how to arrange them in the most efficient manner.
+Yes, a workshop is vital to our operations.
+The affiliate kit details all you need to consider and how to arrange operational materials in the most efficient manner.
 Some of the essential items are:

 “I know another nonprofit or organization that has space I can share.
 How would this work?”

-We feel these are all vital positions.
+Quality, well-trained, and kind staff members are vital to our operations.
 A van driver would be helpful, but given the part-time, heavy-lifting nature of the position, may be difficult to recruit and retain.
-We have found that a combination of volunteers and the Program Manager/Program Associate can assist with pickups and deliveries, but there are steps to take to ensure proper training, insurance protocol, etc.
+We have found that a combination of volunteers and the Program Manager/Program Associate can assist with pickups and deliveries.
+Please refer to the affiliate kit and guidebooks for steps to take to ensure proper training, insurance protocol, etc.

 “I want to do an RAF on a smaller scale / my own way.”

 We are thrilled others want to share the power of repurposed flowers in their communities!
-The RAF Affiliate model is designed for those who wish to duplicate our specific practices and join our copyrighted brand, on a similar scale, with a full-time commitment.
+At this time, the RAF Affiliate model is designed for those who wish to duplicate our specific practices and join our copyrighted brand, on a similar scale, with a full-time commitment.